emipa606/SeafoodFarm/README.md

-Idea and graphics by HydromancerX
+Idea and graphics by Hydromancerx
 Kelp and Seaweed art used with permission of Draegon

 ![Image](https://i.imgur.com/O0IIlYj.png)